 There doesn’t ever seem like there was a time that Cincinnati Bengals betting was profitable for United States gamblers.
 The team is one of eight within the National Football League (NFL) to make it to a Super Bowl and never lift the Vince Lombardi trophy.
 In addition to this, the Bengals last won a playoff game in 1990.
 At least, betting on the team to win the American Football conference (AFC) North division seems somewhat feasible with their last victory coming in 2015.

 If US bettors still feel like betting on this unlucky NFL team despite their unfortunate stats, they should make sure to read on down below.
 In our ultimate Cincinnati Bengals betting guide, we have a look at the team’s likelihood of winning the Super Bowl this season as well as their overall performance history.
+We also provide a list of the best online gambling sites to bet on the Bengals.
 So, read on and find out why your Cincinnati Bengals future bet plans may be a bad idea.

 Bet on the Cincinnati Bengals Here